jimxshaw/jimxshaw.github.io/content/blog/holiday-self-care/index.md

 ### 7. Dress Comfortably

 Sounds silly?
 It's one of the most practical advice I can give you!
 During the holidays my cousins and I celebrate Pajamarama.
-It's a self-created ritual where we wear pajamas, watch movies and spend time together.
+It's a self-created ritual created by us when we were little kids where we wear pajamas, watch movies and spend time together.
+We still do this as adults with families of our own.

 Dress yourself in ways that nourish comfort, joy and self-care.